This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Secondary Outcome Measures :

-1. Efficacy as assessed by improvement of gross motor function as measured longitudinally by Gross Motor Function Measure 88 (GMFM-88) compared to untreated patients or those receiving HSCT only [ Time Frame: 12 months and 24 months ]
+1. Efficacy as assessed by improvement of gross motor function as measured longitudinally by PDMS-2, BOTMP2, or by GMFM-88, depending on the age, compared to patients receiving HSCT only [ Time Frame: 12 months and 24 months ]

 Information from the National Library of Medicine